 Many consider the concept of sin to be passé.
 If one defines sin as violating the moral rules of God, those who do not believe in God are quite logical in considering sin to be passé.
 Such people, often referred to as moral relativists, hold that thoughts and actions are not “good” or “bad” in an absolute sense but rather “useful” or “useless” depending upon the situation.
 Alternatively, “bad” or “good” may be defined by how something affects the greater society.
 Lying to cover up embezzlement may be “bad” but lying to avoid hurting feelings may be “good”.

 However it is hard to find a person, regardless of culture, who believes that bad or good depends entirely on the situation.
-Most would agree that cruelty, especially to animals or children, is simply evil, regardless of the situation.
+Most would agree that cruelty, especially to animals or children, is simply evil, regardless of the circumstances.
 Torture and murder are almost always considered wrong; even for moral relativists, though they are loathe to use the word “evil”.

 Morality within the individual is more vexing still.
 Who of us has not felt sickening guilt for something we have done?
 Which one of us meets our own expectations perfectly, or even consistently, in our dealings with others?
 Who among us has never had the queasy sensation that something we have thought or done is wrong, and done our best to suppress that feeling?
 As much as we wish to believe that right and wrong are social constructs and do not exist outside of our opinions, our very bodies and lives testify to the fallacy of this idea.
-Right and wrong seem to have a very real existence whether we like it, and whether we agree with it, or not.
+Right and wrong has a very real existence whether we like it, and whether we agree with it, or not.

 When faced with the reality of right and wrong, we must ask ourselves where this reality comes from.
 A secularist might say that morals evolved to promote the survival of the species, just as life forms evolved to promote the survival of the species.
-In light of the fact that the latest century was the bloodiest in human history and that judging from history, man’s conduct doesn’t seem any better now than in Early Egypt under Menes, or China in the Nanzhuangtou era.
+In light of the fact that the latest century was the bloodiest in human history and that judging from history, man’s conduct doesn’t seem any better now than in Egypt under Menes (3000 BC), or China in the Nanzhuangtou era (9000 BC).
 The Christian must answer that right is that which accurately reflects the character of God, and wrong is anything in opposition to Him.
 Since the character of God determines the moral rules we encounter in our lives, to do wrong is to sin.
 Therefore all sin, no matter the identity of the aggrieved party, is ultimately against God.
 King David took advantage of Bathsheba and then had her husband Uriah, one of his greatest and most loyal soldiers (2 Samuel 23:8-39), murdered.
 His sin against them was great, but was nothing by comparison to his sin against God in this episode (Psalm 51:4).
 The Western tradition of law acknowledges this fact in that civil offenses are against the individual but criminal ones are against the State, the giver of laws in each society.

 God is not only the victim; He is also the Judge and King.
 If God is the ultimate judge in every sin, then only God can truly and completely forgive.
 We cannot forgive ourselves and escape punishment any more than a condemned murderer can forgive himself and walk free out of the courtroom.
 Neither can other people forgive us and free us from punishment.
 In court even the victim cannot pardon the offender; only the State can.
 Therefore, those who choose not to believe in God cannot find true forgiveness for their sins.